TB testing during a breakdown

 Short interval skin testing

-In the High Risk Area (HRA) and Edge Area, all TB breakdown herds must complete at least two consecutive short interval tests at severe interpretation with negative results before the officially TB free (OTF) status of the herd can be restored.
-In the Low Risk Area (LRA), TB breakdown herds must complete one or more short interval tests before the OTF status of the herd can be restored.
-The number of tests and the interpretation depends on certain criteria, and whether any lesions suspicious of TB are found and/or M. bovis is cultured from reactors or slaughterhouse cases that triggered the breakdown.
+In the High Risk Area (HRA) and Edge Area of England, all TB breakdown herds must complete at least two consecutive short interval tests at severe interpretation with negative results before regaining their officially TB free (OTF) status.
+In the Low Risk Area (LRA) of England, TB breakdown herds must complete one or more short interval tests before the OTF status of the herd can be restored.
+The number of herd tests and their interpretation depends on certain criteria, and whether any typical lesions of TB are found and/or M. bovis is identified in tissue samples from reactors or slaughterhouse cases that triggered the breakdown.

 Interferon-gamma blood testing

-All new TB breakdowns in the LRA and annual testing parts of the Edge Area with lesion and/or culture positive animals are eligible for mandatory gamma testing.
-In the six-monthly testing parts of the Edge Area and the HRA, mandatory gamma testing only applies to TB breakdown herds with lesion and/or culture positive animals that meet certain criteria.
+All new TB breakdowns in the LRA and annual testing parts of the Edge Area in England with lesion and/or culture positive animals are eligible for mandatory gamma testing.
+In the six-monthly testing parts of the Edge Area and the HRA in England, mandatory gamma testing only applies to TB breakdown herds with lesion and/or culture positive animals that meet certain criteria.

 Animals less than six months old are excluded from gamma testing as their immune systems are still developing which can interfere with the test and lead to false positive results.